Learn 21 tips to help you get off of high blood pressure medications.

 What I can suggest, however, is that you change your self-care to lower your blood pressure.
 Self-care or lifestyle changes can give you a strong chance of not needing your blood pressure medication.

-I know, changing your self-care requires learning new information.
-But, I’ve got you covered!
+I know, changing your self-care requires getting motivated.
+But I’ve got you covered!

 There are several types of medications that lower blood pressure.